JulieCat680/TrialsOfManaShaders/README.md

 ### MF_ColorID

-A helpful material function allowing multi-channel color mapping to be enabled on-demand for any material using it.
+A helpful material function allowing on-demand activation of multi-channel color mapping.
 Inputs entering into the *IDMap*, *Channel G*, and *Channel B* ports do not get compiled as part of the material unless the **UsedGreenChannel** or **UsedBlueChannel** switches are active.

 <img src="https://raw.githubusercontent.com/JasonL663/TrialsOfManaShaders/master/Images/IDMapping.png" />